MaximilianLombardo/cellxgene-docs/portal/publishing.md

 # Upload and Publish Data

 {% hint style="info" %}
 We are currently alpha testing the publishing portal and are not accepting public submissions at this time.
-However, if you have a dataset and are interested in helping us test upload and other portal features please reach out to [cellxgene@chanzuckerberg.com](mailto:cellxgene@chanzuckerberg.com) and we'll be happy to discuss whether your dataset is something that we can accept.
+However, if you have a dataset you'd like to curate and are interested in helping us test upload and other portal features, please contact us at [cellxgene@chanzuckerberg.com](mailto:cellxgene@chanzuckerberg.com) and we'll be happy to discuss whether your dataset is something that we can accept.
+Please note that at this time our support is limited to single cell RNA and DNA assays of human and mouse.
 {% endhint %}

 ## Why Submit Data to the Data Portal?